damianhakert/damianhakert.github.io/source/posts/2016-11-22-gitlab-8-14-released.html.md

 Now with Review Apps properly set up, an app will spin up automatically for each branch and be destroyed automatically when the branch is removed from GitLab.
-It's awesome.
+We're [using it with this blog](https://gitlab.com/gitlab-com/www-gitlab-com/blob/master/.gitlab-ci.yml#L33-71), and it's awesome.
 This feature is so exciting, there's a whole other blog post about it.

 > [Read the blog post introducing review apps](/2016-11-22-introducing-review-apps.html.html)